 - Dangerous curves,

-- Inadequate control of traffic in construction zones (i.e. proper marking, cones, etc.)
+- Inadequate traffic control in construction zones (such as proper marking, cones, etc.)

 - Faded lane markings such as edge lines, centerlines, or turn lanes,